Moneta Longwing

 Habitats

-This species is migratory in behaviour so can be found in almost any habitat, and at any altitude from 0-3500 metres.
-In my experience it is most frequent between 1800-2800m and is most often encountered in open sunny areas – these typically include riverbanks, rocky slopes, pastures and roadsides – in fact anywhere where there is an abundance of nectar sources.
+This species is migratory in behaviour so can be found in almost any habitat, and at any altitude from 0-3500m.
+It is most often encountered in open sunny areas including riverbanks, rocky slopes, pastures and roadsides – in fact anywhere where there is an abundance of nectar sources.

 Lifecycle